NuclearError/allyship101/PITCHME.md

 ### If I Accidentally Punch You In the Face Did You Still Get Punched?
 #### [Rebekah Hutson](https://www.onlyblackgirl.com/blog/intent-vs-impact)

+Note:

+(READ THE QUOTE)

+Understanding intent vs impact is important because intent is often used as an excuse or defense for microaggressions or discriminatory behaviour.

+"I didn't mean it that way"
+"It was just a joke"
+"I never meant any harm"
+"I'm definitely not a racist/sexist/etc"

+- Whether these defences are SINCERE OR NOT,
+- they CENTRE the person who caused the harm,
+- taking attention away from the person WHO WAS HARMED.

+The impact of your actions matters more than what you intended.

+PLEASE READ THE LINKS!

 ---

 @title[Being an ally every day]